KaplanOmr/colorizer/README.md

 ## Features

-- Simple and intuitive API for adding colors to your text.
+- Simple and intuitive API for adding colors to your text
-- Support for foreground and background colors.
+- Support for text colors, background colors, and text attributes
-- Easily create custom color templates.
+- Chainable style creation
+- Reusable styles
-- Lightweight and dependency-free.
+- Lightweight and dependency-free

 ## Installation